AzeemAhmed1/FYP/README.md

 # FYP
 Well, this is the readme file for my Final Year Project.
-I will be updating all the things here by the time I make any changes in my project.
+I will be updating all the things here by the time I make any changes in this project.